First Year (PGY-2)

 Neuropathology Rotation introduces PGY-4 residents to the Department of Pathology and Cell Biology's remarkable Division of Neuropathology.
 Here, residents are exposed to a broad range of pathology, both grossly and under the microscope, and attend brain cutting sessions each Friday morning.
 Working alongside the neuropathology faculty and fellows, residents are able to gain a deeper understanding of both neuroanatomy and neuropathology, often going to the OR to look at frozen sections.

-Neurovascular ("Stroke") Rotation teaches residents to care for patients with neurovascular conditions of all types, including ischemic stroke, hemorrhagic stroke, vasculitis, arteriovenous malformations, and others.
+Neurovascular ("Stroke Service") Rotation teaches residents to care for patients with neurovascular conditions of all types, including ischemic stroke, hemorrhagic stroke, vasculitis, arteriovenous malformations, and others.
 Like the Merritt Neurology Ward Rotation, patients are admitted to the Neurovascular Unit at Milstein Hospital from a variety of sources.

 Psychiatry Rotation for PGY-4 residents is an inpatient experience on the Psychiatry Consult Liaison Service.
 As required by the Accreditation Council for Graduate Medical Education (ACGME), and the American Board of Psychiatry and Neurology (ABPN), all neurology residents must participate in this four-week clinical experience.
 This rotation exposes neurology residents to the principles of psychiatric evaluation, interviewing techniques, the multi-axial psychiatric diagnostic framework, psychotherapy, pharmacotherapy, and a systems-based approach to patient care and disposition.